cmelcher/cmelcher.github.io/tinyml/summer2025.md

   <em>Example of handwritten digit card used for Task 2.</em>
 </p>

-### Testing and Results
+### Testing and results
-- Predictions were displayed directly in the Arduino Serial Monitor.
+- Each team evaluated on a small held-out set of 8–10 digit cards and recorded accuracy. :contentReference[oaicite:2]{index=2}
-- Each team tested their models on a set of 8–10 digit cards.
+- Observations students discussed:
-- Students saw how changes in neurons, layers, and optimizers impacted performance.
+  - Some digits (often 4, 7, 9) were trickier due to handwriting variability.

-Reflection Questions:
+  - Even accurate models can misclassify when test images differ from MNIST (stroke thickness, alignment, lighting).

-- Which digits were hardest to classify?
+### Reflection questions
-- What happened when the first layer grew from 100 to 700 neurons?
+- Which digits were most error-prone with your handwritten style?
-- How many digits did your team classify correctly out of 10?
+- How sensitive was classification to placement, lighting, or stroke thickness?

----
+- Out of 10, how many did your setup classify correctly? :contentReference[oaicite:3]{index=3}

 ## Outcomes